-But when the rose-colored-Molly shattered, I was suddenly more afraid of missing my life than I was of being foolish.
+But when that rose-colored-Molly shattered, I was suddenly more afraid of missing my life than I was dying.
 I thought to myself, “If I don’t do this now, I never will.”

 Why didn’t I just take myself on a week-long trip to Italy?
 Why didn’t I drag that marriage-worthy-guy along on a cruise?

 The only answer I have to that is I’m thorough.
 I’m not the sort of person that can simply clean a room; I have to destroy it.
 I pull everything apart so I can purge what isn’t needed and clean in the hidden corners I never use.
 I didn’t need a vacation from my life, I needed to dismantle it.
 And that exactly what I did.